danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-As you'll see later, our app will only use protocols.
-This makes it very easy to
+As you'll see later, the app will only handle protocols, not concrete types.
+This
-switch out the implementations used by the app, whenever needed.
+makes it easy to switch out the implementations used by the app, whenever needed.

+`Update` Since this was written, I have started using plain structs for data types
+instead of protocols, and instead have different structs for the api model and the
+local domain model for the app.
+Mapping from api-specific to app-specific types
+requires more code, but is a lot better.

 ## Step 2 - Define the domain logic

-Now let's describe how the app should fetch movies from our api.
+Now, let's describe how the app should fetch movies from the api.
 Add a `Services`
-sub folder to `Domain`, then add this file:
+folder to `Domain`, then add this file:

 ```swift
 // MovieService.swift